erdDEVcode/elrondjs/docs/guide.md

 1. Use the current `NetworkConfig` to set the gas price and calculate the gas limit to be used
 1. Sign the transaction using the `Signer`
 1. Broadcast the `SignedTransaction` to the network using the `Provider`
+1. Wait for transaction to finish executing using the `Provider.waitForTransaction()`

 We can of course override the various values on a per-call basis: